 Because I also teach gym to school-aged kids three days a week and I’m learning kids will reflect back to us things that we’re not aware of about, I find.

-People who’ve created things and created these amazing inventions and things, they had to sit in the stillness long enough to lock into something and download it and intuitively pick up on stuff and go, “I gotta seek out that person.
+But one of the things with kids these days, and maybe adults as well, is we’ve forgotten how to be bored.
+Share on XPeople who’ve created things and created these amazing inventions and things, they had to sit in the stillness long enough to lock into something and download it and intuitively pick up on stuff and go, “I gotta seek out that person.
 I gotta research that thing.”
 You can’t do that if you’re consumed by something that’s recycling itself every 10 to 30 seconds.
 There’s

 Yeah.
 I kind of wondered if that had something to do with like kind of some of the creativity trends, because if I look at recent history, and I tend to think of things in the lens of music a lot, and I think 1900, 1910, you got jazz, and then 30 years later, you got blues and a little bit later you got rock and roll, and then 30 more years later you get hip hop and somewhere in there, you also get disco and the dance music craze.
 And then since the late 1970s, I’ve looked at like, okay, first cable TV and then the internet, social media, I’m like, how much new stuff have we really created?
-You know the movie Back to the Future
+You know the movie Back to the Future?

 Yeah.